dandenney/dandenney.com-astro/src/content/posts/front-end-dev/webflow-for-web-devs.md

 ## More to Come

 I'm really enjoying Webflow and there were some fantastic questions during the meetup that I want to explore.
 I'll share more as I learn.

+## Late Addition

+I was watching some videos and came across this one, which gives a great breakdown of how to build out a site in a good way.
+Absolutely worth watching: [Figma to Webflow Website Build 2024](https://www.youtube.com/watch?v=nj-1qB47aKo&t=165s)